Asbestos on Patrol Boats

 Asbestos on Patrol Boats FAQs

-Asbestos was used on these boats due to government mandates.
+Asbestos was used on hundreds of boats due to government mandates.

 It was believed that asbestos was safe to use because private manufacturers hid the health risks.